sel-va/PLSQL-Electric-Bike-Car-Rental-Business/README.md

 ## **License**
 This project is not licensed under the MIT License.

-Please note that this project is just an example and it's possible to have additional functionalities and improvements, we welcome any contributions, suggestions or improvements, please feel free to submit a pull request.
+Please note that this project is just an example and it is possible to have additional functionalities and improvements, such as front-end development.
+We welcome any contributions, suggestions, or improvements.
+Please feel free to submit a pull request.

 Thank you for choosing our PLSQL Electric Bike Car Rental Business Management System !